robahall/robahall.github.io/README.md

 It will walkthrough many aspects and include optimizations and minimizing costs.
 Things most blogs hand wave over including setting up VPC and ensuring security will be covered.
 Older topics I had previously discussed such as statistics and time series data will be kept and occasionally new content will be added.

+Currently working on transitioning the front end to be more user friendly.
+Expect significant updates Oct 2019!